Sarah Scott, 2024–25 | National Humanities Center

 The Moral Philosophy of Frances Power Cobbe: Forgotten Anglo-Irish Philosopher and Women’s Rights and Animal Welfare Activist

-• Scott, Sarah.
-“Sor Juana Inés de la Cruz on Resistance.”
-In Teaching Women Philosophers: Ideas and Concepts from Women Philosophers’ Writings over 2000 Years, edited by Ruth Edith Hagengruber, 51–69.
-Cham, Switzerland: Springer, 2024.
+Her chapter “Sor Juana Inés de la Cruz on Resistance” appeared in Teaching Women Philosophers: Ideas and Concepts from Women Philosophers’ Writings over 2000 Years, ed.
+Ruth Edith Hagengruber (Cham, Switzerland: Springer, 2024).